guillerglez88/rest-query/README.md

 # rest-query

-Clojure library for translating REST url query-string into a database query.
+Clojure library for translating url into a database query.
 Powered by [honey.sql](https://github.com/seancorfield/honeysql).

 ## Motivation

-Url query-string is the accurate way to query over restful apis.
+Url query-string is the way to query over restful apis.
 Query-string params usually map to underlying data properties.
-Query-string properties generally can be handled based on the type of data, for instance: text search, keyword exact matching, number range, date range, etc. Converting query parameters into sql-query is a repetitive task that can be abstracted and optimized by providing users with a way to generate, export, and replace queries.
+Query-string params generally can be handled based on its type, for instance: text search, keyword exact matching, number range, date range, etc. Converting query params into sql-query is a repetitive task that can be abstracted and optimized by providing users with a way to generate, export, and replace queries.
 These are the aims of this library.

 ## Usage